PeterStaev/NativeScript-Drop-Down/README.md

 }
 ```

-#### Set the selectedIndex value in Angular
+##### Set the selectedIndex value in Angular

-You need to get an instance of the child drop down component like this:
+Get an instance of the child drop down component like this:

 ```
 @ViewChild('dd') dropDown: ElementRef;